 SMS Messages

 Messages transmitted through standard phone networks (visible to carriers like all SMS, unavoidable for any phone service that interoperates with the public network).
-Once received, content is sealed with your X25519 public key on Canadian servers using elliptic-curve key agreement plus XChaCha20-Poly1305 authenticated encryption.
-A fresh ephemeral keypair is generated for every message and discarded immediately, so each stored message has its own forward-secret seal.
+Once received, the message body is encrypted with AES-256-GCM under a one-time key, and that key is sealed to your X25519 public key on Canadian servers (X25519 key agreement + HKDF-SHA256 + XChaCha20-Poly1305).
+We generate the sealing keypair on our side and discard it the instant the message is stored, so we keep no key that can read it: not at rest, not later, not under a warrant.
 Only your device can open it.
 We can't decrypt SMS content at rest, even if asked.

 MMS Images

 Images screened for illegal content (CSAM detection, malware scanning) before storage.
-The image is then sealed with your X25519 public key using the same per-message ephemeral keypair as SMS, so even a future key compromise cannot decrypt past media.
+The image is then sealed to your X25519 public key the same way as SMS (AES-256-GCM content under a one-time key wrapped to your X25519 key), and we discard our sealing keypair immediately, so we keep no key that can open it.
 Only your device can open them.
 We can't decrypt your photos at rest, even if asked.

 Voicemail Audio

-Recorded on Telnyx servers for a few seconds, then pulled to our Canadian servers, sealed with your X25519 public key (audio + transcript both forward-secret), and deleted from Telnyx.
-We can't decrypt voicemails at rest.
-Only your device can play them back.
+Recorded on Telnyx servers for a few seconds, then pulled to our Canadian servers, sealed to your X25519 public key (audio and transcript both, AES-256-GCM under a one-time key wrapped to your X25519 key), and deleted from Telnyx.
+We hold no key to decrypt them: only your device can play them back.
+The one exception is Listen-by-phone: if you turn it on, we keep a server-readable copy so you can hear voicemail by calling in.

 No Human Review